hersan19/mcpr2024/README.md

-# MCPR 2024 Tutorial of neuroevolution
+# MCPR 2024 Tutorial of neuroevolution and genetic programming